madz23/libgdx_games/README.md

 # Streak

+For Deployment help, see: https://libgdx.com/wiki/deployment/deploying-your-application.

+As I think I want to put this in a web page, run the following commands to deploy to HTML:

+in html folder: ./gradlew html:dis

+then in html/build/dist

+python3 -m httpserver 8080

 9/2
 I might use this for my HCI project.
 It is one of those memory games where you repeat the sequence back to the computer as the sequence slowly gets longer.

+9/15
+I have decided to use this as my HCI project.
+It is an implementation of the Simon game like this one: https://freesimon.org/.

+As of right now, the application is only 4 buttons that play sounds when you press them.
+I am working on the gameplay logic, but the aesthetics might be the most difficult part of this project as I want to make them easily replaced.
+I want to test the application with different skins, colors, sounds, button layouts, and perhaps number of buttons.